kreeshianAlvir/react-template/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a template for react projects.
+It includes axios, redux, redux-thunk, node-sass.
+No react component included yet
 ## Available Scripts

 In the project directory, you can run: